GuyDupenloup/diffusion_model_from_research_papers/README.md

 The goal of this project was to recreate the DDPM model from the 2020 paper by Jonathan Ho et al., train it, and generate samples using both the DDPM and DDIM methods.

-Johnathan Ho posted on Github the TensorFlow code they used for their research, at this URL provided in the paper:
+Jonathan Ho posted on Github the TensorFlow code they used for their research, at this URL provided in the paper:

 [JohnathanHo/DDPM](https://github.com/hojonathanho/diffusion)